eighty20results/e20r-sequences/README.md

 ##Changelog

-###3.0.2

-* Would sometimes trigger warning message while searching for a specific post ID
-* Only grant blanket access to post in sequence if admin is logged in on dashboard and we're not in an ajax operation
-* Comment out incomplete Google Analytics tracking support
-* Add debug output for send_notice() to help troubleshoot.
+###3.0.3

+* On the edit.php page, add a 'Clear alerts' button for a specific post/sequence/delay combination
+* Allow admin to clear notification flags for a specific post/delay/sequence id from the posts edit page
-* Make opt-in form full-width
+* Make language tag consistent

 ##Old releases
 ###.1